linux-integrity/ima-doc/ima-policy.rst

 After a :ref:`custom-policy` is loaded, the order becomes:

 #.
-Architecture specific :ref:`build-flags` such as :ref:`config-ima-arch-policy`.
+Architecture specific :ref:`kernel-configuration-options` such as
+   :ref:`config-ima-arch-policy`.
 #.
-Build time :ref:`build-flags` for finer control.
+Build time :ref:`kernel-configuration-options` for finer control.

    a. :ref:`config-ima-appraise-require-module-sigs`.
    b. :ref:`config-ima-appraise-require-firmware-sigs`.